rootburak/rootburak/README.md

 - **At Age 19 - Programming Languages**: I expanded my software skills by learning Python and Ruby.

 - **At Age 20 - Internships and Freelance Projects**: I interned as a front-end developer using Vue.js and developed projects as a freelancer with Django.
-Additionally, I have knowledge of Java (Spring), C# (ASP.NET), JavaScript (TypeScript, NestJS, Express.js, React), and Rust.
-I also work with Python frameworks such as Django, Flask, and FastAPI.
+Additionally,
+- I have knowledge of Python(Django,Flask,FastAPI.)
+Java(Spring,Hibernet),JavaScript(TypeScript,PrismaORM,NestJS,Express.js,React,Vue)+,Go(gin)

 ## Current Status
 I am currently continuing to develop my skills in the software field.
 I view software not just as a job, but as a passion.